Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Using a Vertical Baler

-The top of the baler should be securely closed and the on switch be activated.
-To ensure activation, the down bottom is held until the downward moving ram begins its motion.
+The top of the baler should be securely closed and the on switch activated.
+To ensure activation, the down bottom is held until the downward-moving ram begins its motion.

 When the ram stops its motion, the baler should be turned off, and the door opened to the compacted cardboard.

-The bales from vertical balers are tied manually.
-To insert the baling wire, there are channels at the bottom and top of the baler.
-Wire is pushed through the channels at the bottom of the baler, pulled up, and pushed across the top of the bale.
+Next, the bales from vertical balers are tied manually.
+There are channels at the bottom and top of the baler to insert the baling wire.
+The wire is pushed through the channels at the bottom of the baler, pulled up, and pushed across the top of the bale.
 The two channels for this yellow baler can be seen at the bottom and back of the image.

-To remove the wired bale from the baler, the pressure of the ram has to be released by an unlocking clamp such that the bale can be moved forward and out of the baler.
+Finally, to remove the tied bale from the baler, the pressure of the ram has to be released by an unlocking clamp so that the bale can be moved forward and out of the baler.
 The methods for ejecting bales vary according to the type of vertical baler.
 With some versions, there is an ejection strap upon which the bale sits that extends up the back of the baling chamber.
 When the mechanism for the strap is activated, it raises and tightens, pushing the bale onto a pallet or dolly.

 Using a Horizontal Baler